ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 5. Do not add additional services.
 6. Do not add a DevOps toolchain, select **manual deployment**.

-This generates a starter application complete with the code and all the necessary configuration files for local development and deployment to cloud on Cloud Foundry or Kubernetes service.
+This generates a starter application complete with the code and all the necessary configuration files for local development and deployment to cloud on Cloud Foundry or {{site.data.keyword.containershort_notm}}.

 ### Run the application locally